 Our goals are to establish and strengthen the Christian life of inmates and their families by providing opportunities for worship, instruction, nurturing of children, fellowship, service, mutual aid and brotherly counsel, as well as to establish and strengthen the Christian life of evangelism.
 We also strive to bring the Gospel of Jesus Christ to the unsaved and to lead them to faith in Christ followed by membership in the greater church body.
 Ministry outreach programs include:

 We are always in need of prayers and volunteers who are willing to serve the needs of inmates and their families.
-The ministry is also seeking financial sponsorship of Restoration House - a half-way house which we have finally be able to purchase in 2016 and as of May we have most of the remodeling accomplished and should be ready for inmate as soon as we find a Director of Operations to run the house.
+The ministry is also seeking financial sponsorship of Restoration House - a half-way house which we have finally be able to purchase in 2016 and as of May we had most of the remodeling accomplished and we have been seeking a Director of Operations to run the house ever since.

 For questions about donating to the Restoration House program, please e-mail or call Ron Baker, Chaplain at (434) 831-2593.

 THANK YOU to all our volunteers who make our ministry a success!
 Your time and efforts in this ministry are greatly appreciated, and RJPM wouldn't exist without you.
 "And God is able to make all grace abound toward you; that ye, always having all sufficiency in all things, may abound to every good work."
 (2 Corinthians 9:8)

 Rehoboth is a non-profit organization.
 Offerings and donations are tax deductible.